AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why do fathers take an extra pair of socks when they go golfing?
+What do you get when you cross a rabbit with a water hose?

-In case they get a hole in one!
+Hare spray.
 <!-- JOKE-END -->